Shortcuts to adiabaticity with a quantum control field

-A striking feature of IAS is the protocol's remarkable efficiency deep in the diabatic regime: Almost unit fidelity can be reached at fast sweeps.
-The dynamics is reminiscent of counteradiabatic protocols, even though we have no evidence of transitionless driving.
-The infidelity could be further reduced by optimizing the schedule for the qubit sweep, e.g.\ by implementing local adiabatic evolution, extending the approach of Ref. \cite{Roland_2002} to the coupled qubit-spectator system.
-Scalability to a qubit string requires the capability to implement ultra-strong global coupling between qubits and the spectator.
-This can be done by means of a central spin or oscillator model as realized in CQED platforms \cite{Anikeeva_2021}.
-The robustness against fluctuations of the control field relaxes the requirements on the precision about the knowledge of the annealing gap.
-Our study is in line with the insights of recent works \cite{Pino_2020,Cai_2024,Puente_2024,dauria2025decoherencecancellationnoiseinterference} and points toward the advantage of autonomous quantum protocols for quantum supremacy.
+\textit{Discussion.}---IAS could be realized in solid-state \cite{Forn-Diaz:2019,Stehli_2023,Pita_Vidal_2023} or CQED platforms \cite{Periwal_etal2021_ProgrammableInteractionsEmergent}, which offer the possibility to selectively couple a qubit with a spectator field and allow for coupling strengths in the ultra-strong coupling regime.
+The infidelity could be further reduced by optimizing the schedule for the qubit sweep, e.g.\ by implementing local adiabatic evolution as in Ref.\,\cite{Roland_2002}.
+The IAS protocol could be key for efficient annealing using cavities or central spins \cite{Anikeeva_2021,Pino_2020}: tuning the spectator's frequency controls when the annealing gap is crossed, lifting the demanding requirement of knowing the location of the gap in the parameter landscape.
+Moreover, the robustness against fluctuations of the parameters of the spectator field relaxes the requirements on the knowledge about the gap's size.
+Preliminary calculations with strings of few qubits show signatures of high-fidelity quantum state transfer.
+The IAS strategy could be extended to quantum gates \cite{Rao_Molmer2014_RobustRydberginteractionGates,Jandura:2024} and is in line with the insights of recent works \cite{Cai_2024,Puente_2024,dauria2025decoherencecancellationnoiseinterference, Setiawan_2021, Setiawan_2023}, pointing toward the advantage of autonomous quantum protocols for quantum supremacy.